blat-blatnik/Pocket-Universe/README.md

   tile.capacity += 1
 ```

-These 4 steps are equivalent to the above 6, however they require the tile capacities to already be computed before running the first timestep, so this work has to be done on the CPU.
+These 4 steps are equivalent to the above 6, however they require the tile capacities to already be computed before running the first timestep, so this work has to be done on the CPU before the first timestep is simulated on the GPU.
 Each of the 4 steps is performed by 1 of the 4 compute shaders.
 This is the final step in the optimization.
 Using this algorithm we can finally simulate 100'000 particles in real-time.

 ![](/screenshots/8.png)

 ### Leftover details

 The above sections only mention large optimizations that gave a significant performance improvement however many smaller but interesting optimizations are not covered.
-For example, instead of having each thread of a compute shader workgroup fetch the same value from memory, this value is only fetched by 1 thread, and cached for use by the others.
+For example, instead of having each thread of a compute shader workgroup fetch the same value from memory, this value can be fetched by only 1 thread, and then cached for use by the others.
 This greatly reduces memory contention and resulted in a 20% performance boost when applied over all of the shaders.

 Some implementation details are also left out of the above, such as how the `tiledparticles` list doesn't just hold a reference to particles from the `particles` array, but rather the particle array is [double-buffered](https://en.wikipedia.org/wiki/Multiple_buffering).
 You can find more details in the source code.

 ## Benchmarks

-3 benchmarks of the final simulation code was run on 4 different computers and 7 different graphics cards.
+3 benchmarks of the final simulation code were run on 4 different computers and 7 different graphics cards.
 In the benchmarks I measured the time taken to simulate and draw 1,000 timesteps of a simulation with 10'000, 50'000, 100'000, and 200'000 particles.
 The RNG seed `42` was used to generate every universe from the benchmark for consistency.
 Vsync was turned off, and window event processing was ignored during the benchmark runs.
 Laptop machines were plugged in and charged through the simulation, and all other programs were closed.

 ### GPU specs